 I was exhausted so as quickly as I could, I snuck out and went to my room to prep training materials for our visit the following day.
 Some of the more adventurous SLPs went salsa dancing.

 I woke up and went to breakfast at 7am.
 We ate and debriefed and then left for AACT (Autism Awareness Care and Training).
 When we arrived, we were greeted with the best hugs and smiles and cheers.
-It definitely started the trip off on the right note.
+It definitely started the trip to Ghana off on the right note.

 While at AACT, we broke off into groups to work directly with families (some that couldn’t afford to attend AACT but wanted to learn more about how they could support their kids at home), staff from AACT, and some amazing kids.